Used Toyota Land Cruiser (Mk4, 2009-date) review

 By the mid-sixties, Toyota introduced the Station Wagon to appeal to a wider audience, especially those who needed a practical vehicle to cope with the toughest terrain.

-The Land Cruiser got ever bigger and more luxurious, with a V8 variant arriving in 1998, almost a decade after Toyota split the range in two: a full-sized model known as the Amazon in the UK, and a smaller ‘light-duty’ edition initially sold as the Colorado.
+Over time the Land Cruiser continued to get bigger and more luxurious, with a V8 variant arriving in 1998, almost a decade after Toyota split the range in two.
+Customers could choose from either a full-sized model known as the Amazon in the UK, or a smaller ‘light-duty’ edition initially sold as the Colorado.
 Here we focus on the latter, sold simply as the Land Cruiser.

 The fourth-generation Land Cruiser ‘Colorado’ (codenamed J150 by Toyota) reached UK showrooms in December 2009, with a 171bhp 3.0-litre diesel engine and a five-speed automatic transmission only.